sam-castle/techno-cv/README.md

   </p>

  <p align="center">
   <i>N.B.
-Whilst this report outlines the project as a whole, there is a focus on the work I personally contributed.</i>
+Whilst this report outlines the project as a whole, I have focussed on the work I personally contributed.</i>
   </p>

 ## Gallery